"To succeed is to destroy ourselves. To fail is to destroy ourselves. That is the bind we have created. Ignore if you must climate change,

 underlying both Nazism and Neoliberalism.

-In pre-responding to Stephen Hawking's 'global' challenges, ex-Bullingdon Club member and former Chancellor, George Osborne, dubbed anyone concerned
+Stephen Hawking's 'global' challenges, ex-Bullingdon Club member and former Chancellor, George Osborne, dubbed anyone concerned

 about climate change as members of the 'green taliban'